Mimeo, Inc: History

 In December 2008, Mimeo opened a 75,000-square-foot web-enabled print production and distribution facility in Newark, New Jersey, with a capacity of 1,000,000 pages per day.
 This was the second print and distribution facility owned by the company.
 By 2008 Mimeo employed more than 500 people, serving 4000 customers, 38% of which are Fortune 500 customers.
 From 2007 to early 2010, Mimeo.com saw steady growth and expansion with revenues growing from $39.6 million in 2006 to $60 million in 2009.
 In June 2018 the company announced it would close the facility.

 In July 2011 Mimeo expanded into Europe with the acquisition of Cambridgeshire, England-based CLE, led by Jamie Wardley.
 Wardley was immediately appointed general manager of Mimeo Europe.
 The acquisition expanded Mimeo's business to include custom products such as school yearbooks via SPC Verlag and on-demand funeral cards via Gateway Funeral Cards.
 In Q4 2011, CLE moved into a new facility in Huntingdon, Cambridgeshire, England, that serves as the headquarters for Mimeo Europe as well Mimeo's first production and distribution centre in Europe.

 In 2013, Mimeo had more than 600 employees and revenues of approximately $100 million.
 The Memphis facility has 324 people with plans to expand to 514 employees by 2016.
 The company hires approximately 200 temporary workers to meet holiday season demand for photo greeting cards, calendars and albums.
 In 2014, Mimeo expanded in Europe with an acquisition of Germany's Koebcke.
 With this acquisition, the employee count grew to over 800 employees.

 In January 2013, John Delbridge took over as the CEO and president, following Adam Slutsky's departure.
 For the period 2005 to 2012 Mimeo reported an annualized growth rate of +25%.

 In 2017, Mimeo launched MimeoPhotos, continuing its expertise from its former white-label relationships with Apple, Snapfish, and American Greetings.
-MimeoPhotos helps amateur and professional photographers turn meaningful moments into premium photo products you can touch, hold, or hang.
+MimeoPhotos helps amateur and professional photographers turn photos into premium photo products you can touch, hold, or hang.